Hijli Detention Camp: Forgotten Jail That Shaped India's Freedom and Became IIT Kharagpur

 Hijli Detention Camp

 To curb the Non-Cooperation Movement and other revolutionary activities, the British government established a detention facility at Hijli near Kharagpur.
 The Hijli Detention Camp holds a powerful place in India’s colonial history.
 During British rule, jails began overflowing as more and more young Indians joined the freedom movement.
 To manage this growing number of political prisoners, the British government started setting up special detention camps.
-The first of these was at Buxa Fort in the Dooars region.
+The first of these was at Buxa Fort in the Dooars region of West Bengal.
 Soon after, in 1930, the Hijli Detention Camp was established as one of the major centers to imprison freedom fighters by the British Raj to manage the overflow of political prisoner from Bengal and beyond.
 Hijli was meant to quietly crush the rising revolutionary spirit among Bengal’s youth.
 Unlike conventional jails, it was a ‘open detention camp’—detainees had no charges, no trials, and no justice.
 Today, the site is home to IIT Kharagpur, a powerful symbol of transformation –from colonial cruelty to scientific awakening.

 Nearby, there was another detention camp for women, equipped with high security measures.
 Despite this, Nalini Das and Phani Dasgupta managed to escape in December 1931.
 They were, however, later arrested and deported to the Andaman Islands.